mitbailey/SpillUtility/README.md

 # Usage

-When invoked, the program copies a directory recursively and places it in another directory named as the original copied directory concatenated with the date and time in ISO8601 format.
+When invoked, the program moves the contents of each directory in the current directory to the current directory.
+Merges conflicting folder names.

-For example, when run to backup `C:/Example/Folder` on 2021.12.02 at 09:55, the program will create `C:/Example/Folder_20211102T095500` whose contents will be identical to the source folder at the time of running.
+For example, when run in `C:/Example/Folder`, the program will create move the contents of subdirectories `C:/Example/Folder/sub1`, `C:/Example/Folder/sub2`, etc, to `C:/Example/Folder`.
+Therefore, `C:/Example/Folder/sub1/note.txt` will move to become `C:/Example/Folder/note.txt`.

+__WARNING: The original subdirectories will not exist after this operation!__ In the above example, this means that `C:/Example/Folder/sub1`, `C:/Example/Folder/sub2`, etc, will no longer exist.
 ___
 ## ___Windows___
 1. Either compile the executable ___or___ download from the releases page.